One website coming up!

 (Frank Sinatra, far right, with the Hoboken 4 and with Major Bowes in the background)

-In 1935 Started his professional singing career by entering a local band called the 3 flashes turned the Hoboken Four when he joined.
-The group found success winning a contest on the Major Bowes Amateur Hour show where the first prize was a six-month contract to perform on stage and radio across the United States.
+In 1935, he started his professional singing career by entering a local band called the 3 Flashes, which became the Hoboken Four when he joined.
+The group succeeded, winning a contest on the Major Bowes Amateur Hour show.
+The first prize was a six-month contract to perform on stage and radio across the United States.

 Frank Sinatra, right, performing with Harry James